What are Learning Where You Live courses?

 From hidden gardens to majestic gorges, students will explore nature’s wonders every week, building their toolkit of resources and knowledge about nature and well-being, exploring cultural perspectives on nature, and dismantling barriers to time in nature.
 With studies showing that nature boosts focus and reduces stress, expect this class to be an educational breath of fresh air.
 Whether a seasoned outdoor enthusiast or a nature newbie, be ready to foster your connection with nature!

-North Campus, RPCC 222
+RPCC 222

 Frequently Asked